-T. Boone Pickens' West Vista Ranch is the single most expensive property available for sale in the United States.
+T. Boone Pickens' Mesa Vista Ranch ranks among the most expensive properties available for sale in the world.

 Reading the details of billionaire legend T. Boone Pickens’ listing of his $250 million Mesa Vista Ranch ranch in the Texas Panhandle feels a lot like an episode of MTV’s Cribs on steroids.
 Featuring a private runway and hangar, a wedding chapel, and even an 11,000 square foot kennel for man’s best friend, the 65,000 acre ranch is now the single most expensive property on the market in the United States.

 Let’s take a quick refresher course on the life of the legendary oil tycoon.

 Growing up in Oklahoma, Pickens got his start in business through a paper route that he grew from 28 papers to 156, a practice he has mentioned introduced him to “expanding quickly by acquisition.”
 His family moved to Amarillo in the 1930s after the oil boom in Oklahoma ended.
 After graduating from Oklahoma State University, Pickens went on to be employed by Philips Petroleum, until he founded the company that would become Mesa Petroleum, which by 1981 would grow to be one of the largest oil companies in the world.

 After a series of corporate acquisitions, a Time magazine cover, and giving brief consideration to making a run at presidency, Forbes estimated Pickens’ net worth to be $1.2 billion by 2013.
 He’s given away more than a billion dollars — and his current net worth is in some question.
 Still, he’s long been one of the most famous billionaires in America.
 But he’s also getting older.